King penguins gathered on the shores of South Georgia with snow-capped mountains in the background

 • Distance to Landing Sites: Variable — depends on anchorage and sea conditions; Zodiac transfers 5-20 minutes; all landings weather-dependent

-• Tender: Yes — all landings via Zodiac inflatable boats (provided by expedition ship)
+• Tender: Yes — all landings via Zodiac inflatable boats (provided by expedition ship); tender service is included in fare

 • Currency: British Pound (GBP) — no ATMs; cash only at Grytviken museum/gift shop; credit cards NOT accepted; bring small-denomination British pounds